Final report for LNE16-351

 - On August 30, 2019, the 4 acre field at Ernst Conservation Seeds was harvested using a Gleaner K combine.
 They cleaned and dehulled the grain, which resulted in a total of 230 lbs.

 - On September 21, 2019, the first sale related to this project of a product made from intermediate wheatgrass grain occurred.
-A baker with the Wide Awake bakery offered samples of 25% and 15% intermediate wheatgrass bread at the Geneva, NY Farmer’s Market.
+Bakers at the Wide Awake bakery, offered samples of 25% and 15% intermediate wheatgrass bread at the Geneva NY Farmer’s Market.
 Eight pan loaves were sold, for $7 each.
 The baker said costumers “seemed to prefer it over regular whole wheat for sure.”

 Milestone Activities and Participation Summary

 Exhibit on Kernza grain and bread at the Ithaca Science Center, April 2019.